 Good quality cement and mud are selected.
 The mud used for the flooring must be clean and should possess enough tensile and shear strength.

 Mud should be fine-grained and devoid of gravel or even coarse sand.
-The mud is kept soaked in the water for about a week before laying the floor.
+The mud is kept soaked in the water for about a week before laying on the floor.

 2. Preparation of the Bed

 Sprinkle water over the floor.
 Thus, the bed is prepared by wetting the floor.

-A hardcore stone or rubble layer is laid down for a 15 to 25 centimeter thickness when the bed is prepared for the first time.
-Then, the floor is rammed sufficiently so as to obtain a consolidated thickness of about 150 millimeter.
+A hardcore stone or rubble layer is laid down for a 15 to 25-centimeter thickness when the bed is prepared for the first time.
+Then, the floor is rammed sufficiently so as to obtain a consolidated thickness of about 150 millimeters.

-This imparts flooring the strength to prevent dampness and rodents from making holes.
+This imparts flooring strength to prevent dampness and rodents from making holes.
 It also prevents underground settlement and thus avoids the flooring from getting deteriorated.

 3. Stabilizing the Materials

 Constructing a mud house in recent times does not mean just spreading the mud and cement and you are done!

-The characteristics of mud are enhanced by the addition of stabilisers.
+The characteristics of mud are enhanced by the addition of stabilizers.